neurobionics/opensourceleg/docs/tutorials/control/torque_trajectory.md

 # Torque Trajectory Control Tutorial

+This `opensourceleg.control` module provides functiionality for doing torque control.
 This tutorial demonstrates how to control the Open Source Leg (OSL) using torque trajectories for both the knee and ankle joints.
+## Warnings:

+1. This example is not meant to be used as a walking controller.
+The goal of this example is to provide a reference for how a torque trajectory can be loaded and commanded.
+2. While runnig this script make sure to have load on the actuators.
+3. Please be cautious while changing mass parameters.

 ## Overview